 Livingston County Wayfinding Strategy Wins Award

 The New York Upstate Chapter of the American Planning Association (APA) has announced the recipients of the 2021 Professional Awards.
 Seven projects have been selected and will be recognized at the 2022 Chapter Conference due to the pandemic that forced the Chapter to hold a virtual conference in 2021.
-These projects were deemed to have at least met the criteria of the award and illustrates great planning in Upstate New York.
+These projects were deemed to have at least met the criteria of the award and illustrate great planning in Upstate New York.

 “Each year, the New York Upstate Chapter has the wonderful challenge of reviewing applications from our colleagues and communities and learning more about what is happening around the state," said Sean Maguire, Chapter Vice President and Chapter Awards Chair.
 “We are pleased to announce the recipients of the 2021 Professional Awards highlighting the best in planning across Upstate New York creating great communities for all.”